Pumpkins & Poltergeists

 I’m convinced my aunt’s death was no accident, and if I don’t acknowledge the fact ghosts are real and I can commune with them, I may never discover who murdered her…or stop the deadly poltergeist now haunting me.

-First in a new series by Nyx Halliwell!
+First in this ghostly series by Nyx Halliwell!
 Don't miss out on Ava's adventures as she returns to her small hometown of Thornhollow, Georgia, where mystery, murder, romance, and a little bit of down home Southern cooking are always on tap.

 Series info: Avalon Fantome sees ghosts, but lordy, she wishes she didn’t!
 Returning to her family home in Georgia after her Aunt Willa is murdered, she must take charge of her aunt’s event planning business, live with a shape-shifting cat, cope with small town secrets, and deal with poltergeists, cursed objects, and malevolent spirits…and then there are the townsfolk who don’t want her messing in their affairs.
 It all adds up to magic, murder, laughter and love.

 Pumpkins & Poltergeists, Confessions of a Closet Medium, Book 1

 Magic & Mistletoe, Confessions of a Closet Medium, Book 2

 Hearts & Haunts, Confessions of a Closet Medium, Book 3

 Vows & Vengeance, Confessions of a Closet Medium, Book 4